jaz303/hudkit.js/ISSUES.md

 This is more convenient for now, will switch to GH issues if people start using this library...

+## Traits

+I'd like to rip out the class-based inheritance model and substitute traits instead.

 ## Block/inline widgets

 __Block__ widgets are always absolutely positioned, and positioned/sized explicitly by their parent container.